Songtech-0912/songtech-0912.github.io/content/integration.md

 | $p = 1$ | None | All integrals diverge |

 ## Arc length

+We will cover one last application of integration: finding the total length (called the _arc length_) of a curve.
 For a curve $y = f(x)$, an infinitesimal segment can be found by the Pythagorean theorem:

 {% math() %}
 ds^2 = dx^2 + dy^2